Observed Trends in FRB Population and Bi-modality in their Peak Luminosity Density Distribution: Analysis and Results

-On the other hand, fig.~\ref{fig.4}b shows that for a given observed duration $\Delta t_O$, a non-repeater tends to be associated with somewhat greater lower limit to the energy density (\textit{i.e.,}$u$).
+On the other hand, fig.(\ref{fig4}b) shows that for a given observed duration $\Delta t_O$, a non-repeater tends to be associated with a somewhat greater lower limit to the energy density, \textit{i.e.} $u$.
 Since $u \approx E/(c \Delta t)^3 $ the negative correlation seen in this figure between $u$ and $\Delta t_O$ is expected.
-From the histograms of figures.~\ref{fig.5}a and ~\ref{fig.5}b (and the corresponding median values), it is quite clear that NRs tend to have larger values of $u$, which is consistent with the corresponding dimensionless $X5$ values.
+From the histograms of figures (\ref{fig5}a) and (\ref{fig5}b) (and the corresponding median values), it is quite clear that NRs tend to have larger values of $u$, which is consistent with the corresponding dimensionless $X5$ values.

-The histograms presented in fig.~\ref{fig.6} show that, for all the five trials, distributions of the ratio of $L_{300}$ to the energy $E$ as well as the corresponding median values point to REPs tending to have lower values of this dimensionless quantity compared to that of the NRs.
-However, for the sixth trial (\textit{i.e.,} $\alpha=1.5$ for all the REPs), the difference is very marginal.
+The histograms presented in fig.(\ref{fig6}) show that, for all the five trials, distributions of the ratio of $L_{300}$ to the energy $E$ as well as the corresponding median values point to REPs tending to have lower values of this dimensionless quantity compared to that of the NRs.
+However, the difference is very marginal for the sixth trial (\textit{i.e.,} $\alpha=1.5$ for all the REPs).
 The interesting point is that since $L_{300}/E$ involves the ratio $S_{\nu_O}/F_{\nu_O}$, this analysis can be carried over to the CHIME FRBs as well.